 42. Simpson Desert – read about the 2028 total solar eclipse

 79. Main Range National Park – it’s a part of the UNESCO site covering the Gondwana Rainforests of Australia, which are the World’s oldest and most extensive rainforests.
 Another reason for protection is the part of mountains, known here as the “Scenic Rim” surrounding the Brisbane agglomeration.
 This scenic area can be considered as the venue for watching the totality in 2037 which will occur in the afternoon at 36° altitude above the north-western horizon.

 81. Lord Howe Island – this is the volcanic remnant in the Tasmanian Sea.
-The island was listed in the UNESCO World’s Heritage Site because of its outstanding beauty.
-The island is covered by mostly untouched forest.
+The island was listed as a UNESCO World Heritage Site because of its outstanding beauty.
+The island is covered by mostly untouched forests.
 Besides the main island, there are another 28 smaller islets, from which the most beautiful is the Ball’s Pyramid – the erosional remnant of a shield volcano, rising impressively at 562m.a.s.l.
 It’s the world’s largest sea stack.
-On the other hand, the highest peaks in the island remain somewhat the Faroe Islands landscape, but in a much warmer version.
+On the other hand, the highest peaks on the island remain somewhat the Faroe Islands landscape, but in a much warmer version.
 Because of the uniquity of volcanic forms, this island as well as its surroundings, especially with Ball’s Pyramid should be considered for the 2037 total solar eclipse cruise.
 The greatest phase will occur in the afternoon at about 30° altitude above the north-western horizon.
 Unfortunately, especially near the Ball’s Pyramid, it won’t last so long.

 B. NEW ZEALAND